Insurance Companies

 For investors, insurance companies can be attractive defensive stocks.
 They provide a service that is often legally required (auto insurance) or essential (health insurance), making their revenue relatively stable during recessions.
 Their huge investment portfolios also mean they can benefit from rising interest rates, as they can earn higher yields on their bond holdings.

-Risks Facing Insurance Companies
+Systemic Risks Facing the Insurance Sector

 Common Beginner Mistakes